benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 {% include slides/youtube.html id="FjlgEZzaL6k" aspect="56.25%" %}

-Basically, this [Reimagine project](https://cecs.anu.edu.au/reimagine) is a *huge* investment from the ANU for Engineering & Computer Science (CECS) to grow, change, and to skate to where the puck is going to be in 2050 (technologically, societally, culturally, and more).
+Basically, this [Reimagine project](https://cecs.anu.edu.au/reimagine) is a *huge* investment from the ANU for CECS to grow, change, and to skate to where the puck is going to be in 2050 (technologically, societally, culturally, and more).

 The search is on within CECS to identify **Reimagine Fellows** to champion various parts of this transformation.
 This is super-exciting, especially for